About the Journal

 By publishing in this open access and award-winning online journal, you will enable your research and scholarship to reach an optimum audience.
 Papers should be between 5,000 and 8,000 words in length, including references.

 Manuscripts will be acknowledged by the Human Rights Education Review editorial team upon receipt.
 Following a preliminary editorial screening process, we will send your anonymised paper out to reviewers who have expertise in the subject of your article.
 Each paper will be reviewed by a minimum of two experts.
 Reviewers are asked to consider the quality of the scholarship; the significance of the research; lucidity; originality; and the interest of the paper to HRER readers.

 The review process will typically take three months.
 Authors should expect to hear from the editors within that time regarding the status of their manuscript.
 Human Rights Education Review uses the blind review system.
 Reviewers are themselves published authors, normally with a doctoral qualification.
 The names of referees are published annually in a subsequent volume of the journal.

 Until the manuscript is published,it will be treated with confidentiality by the editorial team and reviewers in terms of all personal information.

-Human Rights Education Review shall publish one volume per year with two issues per volume.
+Human Rights Education Review publishes one volume per year with three issues per volume.
 Contributions to the journal may be published on an on-going basis, as soon as peer and editorial processing is finished.
 However, it is also possible to customize the publishing frequency of publications, publish special issues more sporadically, or produce a series of individual publications.

 Open Access Policy

 Human Rights Education Review provides open access to its contents, which means that all articles are available on the internet to all users immediately upon publication.
-Non-commercial use and distribution in any medium is permitted, provided the author and the journal are properly credited.
+All content is published under a Creative commons attribution license (CC-BY 4.0) which means that use and distribution in any medium is permitted, provided the author and the journal are properly credited.